signalfx/signalfx-agent/docs/advanced-install-options.md

 To use the bundle:

-Unarchive it to a directory of your choice on the target system.
+1. Unarchive it to a directory of your choice on the target system.

-Go into the unarchived signalfx-agent directory and run bin/patch-interpreter $(pwd).
+2. Go into the unarchived signalfx-agent directory and run `bin/patch-interpreter $(pwd)`.
 This ensures that the binaries in the bundle have the right loader set on them if your host loader is not compatible.

-Ensure a valid configuration file is available somewhere on the target system.
+3. Ensure a valid configuration file is available somewhere on the target system.
 The main thing that the distro packages provide – but that you will have to provide manually with the bundle – is a run directory for the Smart Agent to use.
 Because you aren’t installing from a package, there are three config options to particularly consider:

     - internalStatusHost - This is the host name that the Smart Agent will listen on so that the signalfx-agent status command can read diagnostic information from a running agent.
 This is also the host name the agent will listen on to serve internal metrics about the Smart Agent.
 These metrics can can be scraped by the internal-metrics monitor.
 This will default to localhost if left blank.

     - internalStatusPort - This is the port that the Smart Agent will listen on so that the signalfx-agentstatus command can read diagnostic information from a running agent.
 This is also the host name the Smart Agent will listen on to serve internal metrics about the Smart Agent.
 These metrics can can be scraped by the internal-metrics monitor.
 This will default to 8095.

     - collectd.configDir - This is where the Smart Agent writes the managed collectd config, since collectd can only be configured by files.
 Note that this entire dir will be wiped by the Smart Agent upon startup so that it doesn’t pick up stale collectd config, so be sure that it is not used for anything else.
 Also note that these files could have sensitive information in them if you have passwords configured for collectd monitors, so you might want to place this dir on a tmpfs mount to avoid credentials persisting on disk.

-See the section on [Privileges](#Privileges) for information on the capabilities the Smart Agent requires.
+    See the section on [Privileges](#privileges) for information on the capabilities the Smart Agent requires.

-Run the Smart Agent by invoking the archive path:
+4.Run the Smart Agent by invoking the archive path:

 ```sh
  signalfx-agent/bin/signalfx-agent -config <path to config.yaml>.